Ai Accountant

 Standardized client onboarding, templated reporting, and integrated tech stacks mean the 51st client requires the same effort as the 10th.
 Without this, every client is partially a custom engagement, and scaling becomes chaos.

-With automation handling bank reconciliation, GST matching, and invoice processing, accountant productivity improves materially.
-The same accountants can handle 30–40% more compliance clients, and advisory delivery becomes more efficient through templated reporting and dashboards.
+With automation handling bank reconciliation, GST matching, and vendor bill processing, accountant productivity improves materially.
+The same accountants can handle 30–40% more compliance clients.
+Advisory delivery becomes more efficient through templated MIS reporting and dashboards.

 Parameter Without Automation With Automation